Aller au contenu principal

 remarque

 Some integrations only support a subset of layout types.
-If you pass a layout_type that's not configured for your integration, you'll get a 400 with a clear "LayoutType X is not supported; supported: [...]" message naming the allowed values.
+If you pass a layout_type that is not a recognised enum value (e.g. a typo or unknown string), you'll get a 422 from the input validation layer.
+If layout_type is a valid enum value but not supported for this page's surface on your integration, you'll get a 400 from the server naming the allowed values.
 Reach out to your Rokt contact if you're unsure what your integration accepts.

 Each integration has a defaultLien direct vers Each integration has a default